Landing Point · CA Canada

 | Connected Coast | Active |

-Hartley Bay is a First Nations community on the coast of British Columbia.
-The village is located at the mouth of Douglas Channel, about 630 kilometres (390 mi) north of Vancouver and 145 kilometres (90 mi) south of Prince Rupert.
-It is an isolated village accessible only by air and water with a population of 200.
-Wikipedia
+Hartley Bay is a First Nations community situated on the coast of British Columbia, Canada, at the mouth of Douglas Channel.
+Located approximately 630 kilometres north of Vancouver and 145 kilometres south of Prince Rupert, the village is accessible only by air and water.
+As a coastal settlement, it serves as a landing point for one submarine cable, connecting it to the broader undersea communications network that runs along the British Columbia coastline.

 View actual submarine cable routing from Hartley Bay, BC, Canada — with backbone nodes, distance calculations, and latency estimates